steinfletcher/t8/README.md

 ## Use cases

 * A scaffolding tool for generating boilerplate applications (like Yeoman or sbt minus the build step)
+* Generator for microservice applications for consistency and speed
 * Automate generation of config files

 ## Features